 How to Get to Tofino

-As Tofino is located out on its own on the west side of Vancouver Island, it isn’t the easiest place to get to, but this all adds to part of the appeal of visiting this remote location.
+As Tofino is remotely located on the west side of Vancouver Island, it isn’t the easiest place to get to, but this all adds to part of the appeal of visiting this unique location.
 Here are the most common routes to Tofino and the time it will take to drive these routes:

 Vancouver to Tofino – 5.5 Hours